onassar/PHP-JSON-Validation/README.md

 &quot;on&quot;).
 This rule would contain a `rules` array itself, containing the email validation rule for the email input.

-Finally, this rule would have a `failsafe` attribute/property set to `true`.
+Finally, this sub-rule would have a `blocking` attribute/property set to `true`.
-The result would be that if the checkbox evaluates to true, *it funnels* the subrules array into consideration.
-The email validation rule then becomes relevant and required (depending on this subrule&#039;s settings).
+The result would be that if the checkbox evaluates to true, *it funnels* the sub-rules array into consideration.
+The email validation rule then becomes relevant and required (due to the `blocking` being set to the boolean `true`).

-Otherwise, if the checkbox is not checked, **SchemaValidator** does not go ahead with the email validation subrule, and is also not considered a failure due to the checkbox not being checked.
+Otherwise, if the checkbox is not checked, **SchemaValidator** does not go ahead with the email validation sub-rule, and is also not considered a failure due to the checkbox not being checked.

 Flexibility
 ===
 The intent behind the structure of this library is that of extensibility.
-Besides being able to full define your own validation classes and methods, the funnel and failsafe properties are meant to give the ability to derive complex validation hierarchies.
+Besides being able to fully define your own validation classes and methods, the <funnel> and <blocking> properties are meant to give the ability to derive complex validation hierarchies.

 Additionally, properties and attributes can be added to any schema.
 Upon a rule